SufficientlySecure/document-viewer/README.md

 2. ``ndk-build``
 3. ``ant debug``

+## Font Pack

+To save space in the main app, additional fonts can be installed with the fontpack: https://github.com/dschuermann/document-viewer-fontpack

 # Licenses
 Document Viewer is licensed under the GPLv3+.
 The file LICENSE includes the full license text.